Howard Williams (humanitarian): Early life and education

-Williams was a born on 6 January 1837, in Whatley, Mendip, the fifth son of the Reverend Hamilton John Williams and Margaret Sophia; one of his older brothers was the priest and animal rights and vegetarianism activist Henry John Williams.
-He was home educated, then went on to study history at St John's College, Cambridge; he earned his BA in 1860 and MA in 1863.
-Williams married Eliza Smith on 20 November 1860; she died around 1906.
+Williams was a born on 6 January 1837, in Whatley, Mendip, the fifth son of the Reverend Hamilton John Williams and Margaret Sophia.
+His older brother was the priest and Christian vegetarian activist Henry John Williams.

+Williams was home educated by private tutors, before pursuing a degree in history at St John's College, Cambridge, where he earned a B.A. in 1860 and an M.A. in 1863.
+During his time there, Williams developed a close friendship with Professor Newman.
+Through this relationship, he cultivated a profound interest in humanitarian causes, a passion that persisted throughout his life.